 “As the asbestos specialist, Core Surveys is UKAS Accredited to ISO/IEC 17020 and ISO/IEC 17025 for undertaking all types of asbestos surveys and asbestos testing, covering London, Wales and the South East including Sussex, Brighton, Kent and Surrey.
 We specialise in the three recognised types of asbestos survey, as set out in HSG264 Asbestos: The Survey Guide, within a wide variety of building types including commercial and domestic.”

 Under current legislation, there is a duty to manage asbestos in non-domestic premises and the communal areas of domestic dwellings.
 In order to manage asbestos, an asbestos survey will often be required.

 A UKAS Accredited Asbestos Company

 Core is UKAS accredited to ISO/IEC17020 for undertaking all types of asbestos surveys and ISO/IEC17025 for the analysis of samples and asbestos testing.
 The type of survey you require will differ, depending on the reason for the survey and will vary during the lifespan of your premises, meaning several may be needed over time.
-If you are purely looking to comply with legislation then you will require a Management Asbestos Survey but a more intrusive survey will be required if you are undertaking refurbishment or demolition, often referred to as an asbestos refurishment or demolition survey.
+If you are purely looking to comply with legislation then you will require an Asbestos Management Survey but a more intrusive survey will be required if you are undertaking refurbishment or demolition, often referred to as an asbestos refurbishment or demolition survey.